Double (manga)

 Double (ダブル) is a Japanese manga series written and illustrated by Ayako Noda.
-It began serialization on the manga website Flat Hero's in January 2019; its individual chapters have been collected into four volumes as of May 2021.
+It began serialization on the manga website Flat Hero's in January 2019; its individual chapters have been collected into five volumes as of December 2023.
 A live-action television series adaptation aired from June to August 2022.

 Media

 Manga

 Written and illustrated by Ayako Noda, the series began serialization on the Flat Hero's manga website on January 11, 2019.
-As of May 2021, four volumes have been released.
+As of December 2023, five volumes have been released.

 In July 2021, Tokyopop announced they licensed the series for English publication.

-Volume list
+Volumes

 Live-action

 In March 2022, it was announced that the manga would be receiving a live-action television series adaptation.
 The series will be directed by Kazuhiro Nakagawa and scripted by Eriko Yoshida; Yudai Chiba and Kento Nagayama will perform the leads.
 It aired on various Wowow networks from June 4, 2022, to August 6, 2022.

 Reception

 As part of Anime News Network's winter 2021 manga preview guide, Rebecca Silverman and Caitlin Moore reviewed the series for the website.
 Silverman praised the plot as unexpectedly dark.
-Meanwhile, Moore felt the series had a very unique art style, which she had mixed feelings about.
+Meanwhile, Moore felt the series had a unique art style, which she had mixed feelings about.
 Sarah from Anime UK News also praised the series as intriguing and amusing.

 At the 2020 Japan Media Arts Festival, the series won the excellence award in the manga division.
 In the same year, the series ranked 17th in the Next Manga Award in the web manga category.